comunica/Article-SSWS2020-AMF/content/evaluation.md

 Furthermore, when looking at the raw HTTP logs, we observe that by _always_ exposing AMFs, we use 28.66% of the total number of HTTP requests compared to not exposing AMFs.
 As such, AMFs significantly reduce the number of HTTP requests at the cost of ~10% more server load.

+<span class="comment" data-author="RV">Three identical captions ahead; can we be more specific and comparative?</span>

 <figure id="plot_delay_none">
 <center>